Mitchboo/XojoiOSWrapper/README.md

 Methods available :
 Asc(),
 Backdrop() (for iOSButton),
-BackgroundColor (for TextField and TextArea), BoolToText,
+BackgroundColor (for TextField and TextArea, works with most controls), BackgroundImage (for most controls, including CC) BoolToText,
 CDbl(),
 Chr(),